Herb Elliott: Commonwealth and Olympic Games

 At the 1958 Commonwealth Games in Cardiff, Wales, he won gold in the 880 yards and the mile.
 Two years later, at the 1960 Summer Olympics in Rome, Elliott won the 1500 m gold medal in world record time (3:35.6), finishing 2.6 seconds ahead of second placed Michel Jazy of France.

 Elliott credited his visionary and iconoclastic coach, Percy Cerutty, with inspiration to train harder and more naturally than anyone of his era.
 Cerutty was known to avoid the track, talk about role models outside athletics (such as Leonardo da Vinci and Jesus), and bring his athletes to the unspoiled seaside beauty of Portsea training camp south of Melbourne, where Elliott would sprint up sand dunes until he dropped.
 "Faster", Cerutty would say, "it's only pain."

 University education

-After winning in Rome in 1960, he started a degree course at the University of Cambridge, England.
+Elliott originally studied at the University of Melbourne, where he was funded by a Shell Australia university scholarship.
+After winning in Rome in 1960, he started a further degree course in natural sciences at the University of Cambridge, having been awarded another scholarship by Shell at the behest of Lewis Luxton, an Australian executive at the company who had rowed for Cambridge in the 1932 Boat Race.
+Elliott matriculated at Jesus College, Cambridge, and received a third class in Part I of the natural sciences tripos in 1963.
 He retired from athletics after running the half-mile in the 1962 University v AAA match.
+During his years at Cambridge Elliott lived outside of college, residing with his family in a house in Fulbourn, Cambridgeshire.